 Thinking about adding homeownership to your resume?
-Excellent choice (in my of course, biased opinion)
+Excellent choice! (in my biased, humble opinion of course)

 Here is the roadmap that will hopefully change your life, and alter your financial future for the better.
-If you have questions in regards to your particular, send them my way via email at [email protected]
+If you have questions in regards to your particular situation, send them my way via email at [email protected]

 Step 1.
 Assess your situation.
 Get Pre-Qualified for a home purchase

 I was not debt free when I bought my first place (a condo).
 I had variable income, the usual credit card and auto debt, and not a whole lot of savings.
 I also had pets, which made renting all the more trickier and difficult.

 Homeownership sounded scary, but paying more on rent and adding pet deposits on top seemed just plain dumb.
 So I took the leap.
 Believe it or not, my logic at the time was that eviction as a tenant was a lot easier than foreclosure as a homeowner (which can take months or years).
 It was one of the best decisions of my life.

 Your story might be different, but whatever your situation is, don’t let fear hold you back.